Kingdom of Argha

-Argha was annexed by Gorkha in AD 1786 (1843 BS).independent kingdom.
+The Kingdom of Argha (अर्घा) was a petty kingdom in the confederation of 24 states known as Chaubisi Rajya.
+It was part of the Kingdom of Palpa before it seceded to become an independent kingdom.
 Later Argha, and the Kingdom of Khanchi merged, becoming Arghakhanchi.
 Argha was annexed into the Kingdom of Nepal during the Unification of Nepal by commanders Amar Singh Thapa and Damodar Pande.